dark-kitt/wordpress-theme-vue/README.md

 ### MySQL

 Before we can go ahead and configure the backend system, it is necessary to set the permissions for our database user.
-Open your (downloaded) Docker application and run `docker compose up` in your terminal.
+Open/Start your (downloaded) Docker application and call `docker compose up` in a terminal window.
 ```shell
 docker compose up
 ```
-After all necessary packages are installed and the containers are running, connect to the MySQL container.
+After all necessary packages are installed and the containers are running, open a new terminal window and connect to the MySQL container.
 ```shell
 docker exec -it wp-mysql bash
 ```